kruthi-meghana/Inode-Single-Indirect-Implementation/README.md

 # ProblemStatement

-      To build a C++ applciation that handles five different forums, its users, their msgs, likes and comments.
+      To build a C++ application that handles five different forums, its users, their msgs, likes and comments.
       The whole idea of this project is to implement the Inode data structure in accessing the memory.

 # Implementation